Get details about this career path and find out where you could be employed.

 Herzing College Skilled Trades

-Network Cabling Specialist Training
+Network Cabling Technician Training

 Learn how to install and maintain structured cable and data networks.
 Hands-on training in installation, troubleshooting, and network cabling safety.
 Start your network technician career in just 24 weeks.